nelsonmpanju/chat-with-website/README.md

 Chat with any website
+  its uses ChatGPT API
-  upload Url the you ready to go
+  upload Url then you ready to go